Alpha-Beta HMM: Interpretable Low-Parameter Hidden Markov Filtering in Dynamic Environments: Problem Setup and Development of the Algorithm

+where $\alpha$ is the probability of transitioning from the current state to any particular different state.
+Equivalently, the total probability of leaving the current state is $(M-1)\alpha$, so that $\alpha$ quantifies the overall volatility of the underlying true state.
+Substituting this transition model into the standard HMM recursion yields

-where $\alpha=\frac{h}{M-1}$ represents the exit probability.
-It can be seen this formulation is a special case of \eqref{alpha_hmm} under the choice $\beta=1$.
-Of course, for a general state transition matrix $P$, the simplified update rule \eqref{alpha_hmm_og} will be suboptimal compared to the optimal HMM filter \eqref{hmm}.
-The advantage, on the other hand, is that \eqref{alpha_hmm_og} relies only on a single parameter $\alpha$ that quantifies the volatility of the underlying true state.
-Indeed, examining \eqref{alpha_hmm_og}, we observe that $\alpha$ essentially controls the amount of weight placed on prior beliefs compared to the most recent observation.
-Note that when $\alpha=0$, the above iteration degenerates into the classical Bayesian update \eqref{Bayes}.
-In this paper, since we focus on filtering in dynamic environments, we only consider the case where $0<h<1$ and consequently, $\alpha>0$.
+For a general transition matrix $P$, the update rule \eqref{alpha_hmm_og} is generally suboptimal relative to the HMM filter \eqref{hmm}.
+Its advantage, however, is that it replaces the full $M\times M$ transition model with a single scalar parameter $\alpha$, thereby substantially reducing the burden of parameter specification and enabling a more transparent analysis of parameter tuning and adaptation behavior.
+In particular, \eqref{alpha_hmm_og} shows that $\alpha$ directly controls how much weight is retained on prior beliefs relative to the most recent observation.
+When $\alpha=0$, the recursion reduces to the classical Bayesian update \eqref{Bayes}.
+Since our focus is on filtering in dynamic environments, we restrict attention to the case $\alpha>0$ in the sequel.

 By definition, in a more volatile environment, the value of $\alpha$ should be higher, indicating a greater likelihood of state transitions.
 Conversely, in a relatively stable environment, $\alpha$ should be smaller, indicating that the system is more likely to remain in the current state.
-In particular, when $\alpha = 1/M$, Eq.~\eqref{alpha_hmm_og} reduces to:
+In particular, when $\alpha = 1/M$, Eq.~\eqref{alpha_hmm_og} reduces to $\boldsymbol{\mu}_{i}(\theta_m) \propto L(\boldsymbol{\xi}_i | \theta_m)$.
 In this case, the filter completely loses memory of past observations and relies solely on the current observation for learning.

-The additional step-size parameter $\beta$ in~\eqref{alpha_hmm} is introduced to modulate the influence of the observation relative to memory.
-Intuitively, in a noisier environment where the observational noise is significant, the value of $\beta$ should be smaller to mitigate the impact of noise.
-In this paper, we analyze the steady-state behavior of the $\alpha\beta$-HMM algorithm \eqref{alpha_hmm} and quantify the trade-off between learning and adaptability introduced by the hyperparameters $\alpha$ and $\beta$.
-Numerical experiments validate our theoretical findings and highlight the practical effectiveness of the $\alpha\beta$-HMM in dynamic environments.